williamdemeo/math215-spring2017/README.md

  http://github.com/williamdemeo/math215-spring2017">click here</a> to email the url of this page to yourself!

-The ISU Blackboard system will be used only for recording test scores and grades.
-Please Note, the Blackboard system often reports cumulative grade totals that bear little relation to the course grades as they will be computed at the end of the semester.
+The UH Laulima system will be used only for recording test scores and grades.
+Please Note, the Laulima may report cumulative grade totals that bear little relation to the course grades as they will be computed at the end of the semester.
 If you want to find out where you stand in the class, please keep track of your grades and refer to the